BGT: efficient and flexible genotype query across many samples: Discussion

 Given a multi-sample VCF, most BGT functionalities can be achieved with small scripts, but as a command line tool, BGT has a few advantages.
 Firstly, it saves development time.
 Extracting information from multiple files can be done with a command line instead of a script.
 Secondly, BGT saves processing time.
 With high-performance C code at the core, BGT is much faster than processing VCF in a scripting language such as Perl or Python.
 For example, deriving allele counts in a 10Mbp region for the HRC data takes 30 seconds with BGT, but doing the same with a Perl script takes 40 minutes, a 80-fold difference.
-Thirdly, the design of one non-reference allele per record makes BGT merge much simpler and faster than generic VCF merge.
-This enables efficient query across multiple BGT databases which is not practical with VCF.
+Thirdly, the design of one non-reference allele per record simplifies BGT merge and makes it twice as fast as bcftools merge on two genotype-only input files.

 The BGT server tries to solve a bigger problem: data sharing.
 Instead of always delivering full data in VCF, projects could have a new option to serve data publicly with the BGT server, letting users select the summary statistics of interest on the fly while keeping samples unidentifiable.
 This is an improvement to \citet{Stade:2014ty} which only provide precomputed summary.